aleksey-makarov/remote-virtio-gpu/README_nix.md

 After it completes you will be presented a shell environment where all the required software is ready to use.

-### How to run QEMU inside the development environment
+### How to run QEMU

-Among others, there is `startvm.sh` script in the `PATH` of development environment.
-Start it.
-Alternatively, this script can be run without entering the development environment with this `nix` command:
+QEMU can be run without entering the development environment with this `nix` command:

     nix run